 - Scrapbook paper

-- Foam board (white, black, other colors) You can also get these at the dollar store for super cheap.
+- Foam board (You can get these at your local dollar store)

 - Poster boards